Greg James (judge): Honours and awards

 In 2012 he was appointed as a Member of General Division of the Order of Australia (AM) for services to judicial education, mental health law reform, international relations and administration of criminal justice.

 He is recognised as one of Australia's leading appellate court counsel, as well as one of the Australia's greatest criminal counsel.
 He resumed full-time practice as a barrister in mid-2012 taking chambers at Frederick Jordan Chambers.
 He has since joined as a member and taken chambers at 11 Garfield Barwick Chambers.

 Personal life

-He is also keen surfer, skier and an avid rugby union fan.
+He is keen surfer, skier, and an avid rugby union fan.

 James is married to Barbara Ramjan.